Durham, North Carolina: Civil rights movement

-1970s – present
+1970s–present

 In 1970, the Census Bureau reported city's population as 38.8% black and 60.8% white.
 Durham's growth began to rekindle during the 1970s and 1980s, with the construction of multiple housing developments in the southern part of the city, nearest Research Triangle Park, and the beginnings of downtown revitalization.
 In 1975, the St. Joseph's Historical Foundation at the Hayti Heritage Center was incorporated to "preserve the heritage of the old Hayti community, and to promote the understanding of and appreciation for the African American experience and African Americans' contributions to world culture."

+In 1987, the American Tobacco Factory in Durham closed, leading to an economic downturn and a decline in the city's reputation.
 A new downtown baseball stadium was constructed for the Durham Bulls in 1994.
 The Durham Performing Arts Center now ranks in the top ten in theater ticket sales in the US according to Pollstar magazine.
 Many famous people have performed there including B.B.
 King and Willie Nelson.
 After the departure of the tobacco industry, large-scale renovations of the historic factories into offices, condominiums, and restaurants began to reshape downtown.
 While these efforts continue, the large majority of Durham's residential and retail growth since 1990 has been along the I-40 corridor in southern Durham County.

 Major employers in Durham are Duke University and Duke Medical Center (39,000 employees, 14,000 students), about 2 mi west of the original downtown area, and companies in the Research Triangle Park (49,000 employees), about 10 mi southeast.
 These centers are connected by the Durham Freeway (NC 147).

+In 2019, Village Hearth, a retirement community and one of the first co-housing developments exclusively for LGBTQ people in the United States opened in northern Durham.